 ILD, including IPF and PPF, remains a challenging therapeutic area with significant unmet medical needs.
 The DCRI Respiratory Medicine team brings proven expertise across all phases of ILD clinical research:

-- Registry Leadership: Our IPF- and ILD-PRO registries have enrolled over 2,000 patients across 50 centers, generating real-world evidence on approved therapies, outcomes, and biomarkers for disease progression.
+- Registry Leadership: Our IPF- and ILD-PRO registries have enrolled over 2,200 patients across more than 50 sites, generating real-world evidence on approved therapies, outcomes, and biomarkers for disease progression.
 Learn more about the registry

 - Clinical Trial Execution: Phase II and III trials evaluating novel therapies using both traditional and innovative pragmatic trial designs in collaboration with industry and government partners.

-- Data Innovation: Advanced analyses of trial and EHR datasets to define synthetic control strategies that improve clinical trial efficiency for IPF and other ILDs.
+- Data Innovation: Advanced analyses of trial and electronic health record (EHR) datasets to define synthetic control strategies that improve clinical trial efficiency for IPF and other ILDs.

-- Real-World Evidence: Collaboration with PCORnet networks to characterize real-world ILD populations and assess disease progression risk using electronic health records.
+- Real-World Evidence: Collaboration with PCORnet networks to characterize real-world ILD populations and assess disease progression risk using EHRs.